How to buy Globe International (GLB) shares

 Globe International Limited is an apparel manufacturing business based in Australia.
-Globe International shares (GLB) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.96 – an increase of 8.29% over the previous week.
-Globe International has a trailing 12-month revenue of around $151.7 million.
+Globe International shares (GLB) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Globe International has a trailing 12-month revenue of around $198.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Globe International